seyhello/aws-fargate-docker-db-bash-ci-cd-terraform/README.md

 - My "Hi Revolgy" web app doesn't use database, but there is an example how to create PostgreSQL database in AWS
 - CI/CD workflow is done on GitHub side, described below

-### Service A / Service B
+### "Hi, Revolgy!" app - Service A / Service B
 - two different revisions of the webapp used in EC2 example - service-a and service-b directories
 - static HTML page served by nginx, containerized by Docker
-- simplified Docker hub repository: **seyhello/revolgy-task:service-a[b]** (It would be better to use unique repositories for each service and use :tags for app versions, this is for demonstration)
+- simplified public Docker hub repository: **seyhello/revolgy-task:service-a[b]** (It would be better to use unique repositories for each service and use :tags for app versions, this is for demonstration)
-- CI workflow (defined in **BuildServiceA[B]Container.yaml**): docker image is built and pushed to the docker hub automatically when there are changes in service-a or service-b directories. "git push" starts the workflow
+- CI workflow (defined in **BuildServiceA[B]Container.yaml**): docker image is built and pushed to the docker hub automatically when there are changes in service-a or service-b directories. *"git push"* starts the workflow
 - CD workflow (defined in **DeployServiceA[B].yaml)**: starts CI workflow and deploy the service to the AWS ECS cluster as Fargate service.
 It is ok as demonstration example because fixed variables are used in .yaml file.
-There would be better to use dynamic variables, but I didn' find out the way how to do it.
+There would be better to use dynamic variables, but I didn' find out the way how to do it. *Publish release* on the git starts the workflow

 ### Creating cluster
 - just run **terraform init / apply** in the root directory